chadbaldwin/chadbaldwin.github.io/_posts/2024-07-30-everythings-a-case-statement.md

 Just a quick public service announcement:

+Yes...I know it's a "CASE expression" and not a "CASE statement".

 I've now received quite a few responses to this post saying nearly the same thing..."_Not to be pedantic, but it's a case expression, not a case statement_".
-It's like when people say "No offense, but" and then say something offensive.

-Yes...Thank you, you are correct, it is an "expression" not a "statement", here's your cookie 🍪.
+Yes...Thank you, you are correct, it is an "expression" not a "statement".

-And no, I'm not fixing it.
-Why?
-Because it changes nothing about the information in this post, there is no confusion as to what I'm referring to.
-The vast majority of people refer to them as a "CASE _statement_" despite being inaccurate.
-When writing blog posts and tuning SEO, I'm going to go with the most common phrasing.
+When I originally posted it, I considered fixing it.
+But in the end, it really doesn't matter, it doesn't change the information in the post.
+And as far as SEO goes...it appears most people don't search for "sql case expression" anyway.
+So, this PSA is my compromise.

 Exhibit A: